Jamie McGuinness, Project Himalaya owner-guide with a wild yak skull and horns

 Day 1 - meet in Leh 3480m

 Jamie meets you at the hotel on your arrival and we discuss altitude health over tea/coffee or breakfast and introduce Leh and show you the better places to eat.
 Most people crash out for a few hours and spend the day relaxing.
 Do drink plenty of fluids which helps the acclimatization process, perhaps pop some vitamins and let your body adjust to the new time zone.
+We have Diamox handy and will discuss carefully.

 Sophie admires a Basgo Gompa mural